amhummer/Graphinity/README.md

 Equivariant graph neural network (EGNN) code developed by Constantin Schneider and Alissa Hummer.

 ## Abstract
 Antibody-antigen binding affinity lies at the heart of therapeutic antibody development: efficacy is guided by specific binding and control of affinity.
 Here we present Graphinity, an equivariant graph neural network architecture built directly from antibody-antigen structures that achieves state-of-the-art performance on experimental ∆∆G prediction.
 However, our model, like previous methods, appears to be overtraining on the few hundred experimental data points available.
-To test if we could overcome this problem, we built a synthetic dataset of nearly 1 million FoldX-generated ∆∆G values.
-Graphinity achieved Pearson’s correlations nearing 0.9 and was robust to train-test cutoffs and noise on this dataset.
-The synthetic dataset also allowed us to investigate the role of dataset size and diversity in model performance.
+To investigate the amount and type of data required to generalizably predict ∆∆G, we built synthetic datasets of nearly 1 million FoldX-generated and >20,000 Rosetta Flex ddG-generated ∆∆G values.
 Our results indicate there is currently insufficient experimental data to accurately and robustly predict ∆∆G, with orders of magnitude more likely needed.
 Dataset size is not the only consideration – our tests demonstrate the importance of diversity.
-We also confirm that Graphinity can be used for experimental binding prediction by applying it to a dataset of >36,000 Trastuzumab variants.
+We also show that Graphinity can learn the distributions of experimental data, as opposed to synthetic data, using a set of >36,000 Trastuzumab variants.

 ## Requirements
 The requirements to run the EGNN model code are included in the graphinity\_env\_cuda102.yaml file.
 A conda environment can be created from this file with